Sophimander/Notes/Melee/Pickles/Falco/Gameplan.md

 Corner pressure without putting yourself at risk of shield grab.
 It's all he wants and it's disgusting.
 They will always up B later than you think.

+pickles will be in the corner and if you're going to interact with him, [just fully overshoot into the corner](app://obsidian.md/just%20overshoot).
+Be prepared for a potential roll in.

 ###### Stage Priority
 1. DL (Use the space, don't let the Marth move backwards multiple times and bait you)
 2. YS (Prioritize sweetspot side b less)